 Workshops and Seminars

-Workshops and seminars are organized events where employees come together to learn about a specific topic or skill.
-These events can be led by internal or external experts and can include presentations, group discussions, and hands-on activities.
+Workshops and seminars are organized events where employees come together to learn about a specific topic or skill, often facilitated through principles of andragogy, which is a method of instruction aimed at adult learners.
+These events can be led by internal or external experts and can include presentations, group discussions, and hands-on activities that are in tune with andragogical approaches, emphasizing the adult learners’ experience and self-direction in the learning process.

 - Fosters networking and collaboration among employees